malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	  - TODO list for implementation of this approach

 -----------------------------------------------------------------------------------------------------
-(I) GATE CIRCUIT-TO-ANNEALER ENCODING BY WAY OF INTERMEDIATE LOGICAL TRUTHTABLE REPRESENTATION
+(I) GATE CIRCUIT-TO-ANNEALER ENCODING BY WAY OF INTERMEDIATE LOGICAL TRUTH TABLE REPRESENTATION
 -----------------------------------------------------------------------------------------------------

 The following describes how this approach generate a lump annealer encoding from a gate circuit